 The Downside of a Real Estate Cash Flow Strategy

 It is more difficult to find cash-flow positive properties, especially in today’s market as prices have appreciated at unexpected rates.
 In many markets, you’ll readily find cash-flow neutral (property profits can only cover running costs) or cash-flow negative (investor spends some money out of pocket on property maintenance) properties.

-Also, cash flow depends on market performance and tenant quality.
-If there is a real estate downturn, real estate cash flow gets hit.
+Also, cash flow and flow vs appreciation depend on market performance and tenant quality.
+If there is a real estate downturn, to invest in real estate market cash flow returns get hit.
 And bad tenants will cause you to lose money.

 Real Estate Appreciation Overview

 While there are straightforward approaches and formulas for measuring real estate